Our research has indicated that females can be susceptible to losing more than 1.5 times more amino acids per litre of sweat than males.

 A sedentary day under warm conditions would typically lead to a sweat volume of around 500mL to 1 L. Increasing exercise, exertion, especially in warmer climates, can lead to sweating rates of 1-2L per hour.

-This would mean that the females have a much higher capacity to lose significant quantities of amino acids through sweat compared with males when they increase exercise intensity or spend more time in warmer conditions.
+This would mean that the women have a much higher capacity to lose significant quantities of amino acids through sweat compared with men when they increase exercise intensity or spend more time in warmer conditions.

-Replenishment of fundamental amino acids lost at the faster rates could provide beneficial outcomes in terms of well being and vitality.
+Replenishment of high-demand amino acids lost at the faster rates could potentially provide beneficial outcomes in terms of well being and vitality.